Travel Category

 by

 Winters in India are magical.
-It is the season of perfect weather; cool temperatures minus the humidity and heat.
-It has been traditional peak season for travellers and that has many reasons for it.
-Winter is the suitable time for sightseeing, host of festivals, heritage walks, food excursions, and many other enriching travel experiences.
+It is the season of perfect weather; cool temperatures, minus the humidity and heat.
+It has been the traditional peak season for travellers and that are many reasons for it.
+Winter is a suitable time for sightseeing, a host of festivals, heritage walks, food excursions, and many other enriching travel experiences.

-The onset of festivities at the world's most beloved cultural hotspot-India is one among the experiences to not miss out on.
+The onset of festivities at the world's most beloved cultural hotspot-India is one among the experiences not to miss out on.
 Once you make plans for India, choose any of the colourful fiestas at any of the charming cities of the country.
-Winter combined with festivities creates memories that will never fade away.
-That's why we bring to you the best winter festivals of India that you must miss out on.
+Winter, combined with festivities, creates memories that will never fade away.
+That's why we bring to you the best winter festivals of India that you must not miss out on.

 Pushkar Fair (November)